oracle/isv-single-tenant-vcn-isolation/README.md

 	3.1 **Tenant Network** (1-n) [ VCN's, Subnet, IGW, NAT, LPG ]

 	3.2 **Tenant Servers** (1-n) [NRPE agent can be installed and configured with Nagios server IP address to send monitorong metrics to]
-	-	OL image deployed in private subnet
+	-	Oracle Linux 7 image deployed in private subnet
-	-	NRPE (nagios remote agent) can be deployed on this server and it listens on port 5666.
+	-	NRPE (Nagios remote agent) can be deployed on this server and it listens on port 5666.
 See instructions below
-	-	nrpe configuration is updated with the ip address of the nagios management server deployed in the management subnet of the ISV vcn.
+	-   NRPE configuration is updated with the IP address of the Nagios management server deployed in the management subnet of the ISV vcn.

 ## Routing Instance Configuration